Mediterranean Women’s Fund

 In France, 1/6 women under 24 experience domestic violence.
 (En avant toute(s)!)

 22 % of young people aged 18-24 have experienced cyberharassment.
 (Ifop)

-Via the Mediterranean Women’s Fund, the Kering Foundation supports the four following organizations.
+Via the Mediterranean Women’s Fund, the Kering Foundation supports three organizations in France and two in Italy:

 • Feminists against cyberharassement (Féministes contre le cyberharcèlement), a feminist organization fighting tech abuse against women, girls and LGBTQIA+ people.
 With the support of the Kering Foundation, the organization is leading the digital project ‘Our Voices, Our Struggles’ (Nos voix, nos combats), which provides tools and resources to feminist activists being targeted by cyberbullying, threats and intimidation.

 • Les Effronté.es, a French feminist collective known for its innovative happenings designed to put feminist ideas at the forefront of public debate.
 The Kering Foundation supports the expansion of their awareness and prevention programs.

 • Chayn Italia is an Italian feminist platform that fights gender-based violence through digital tools and collaborative practices.
 The Kering Foundation supports a project in Rome that engages young people in the creation of tools tackling cyber-violence in their communities, including online harassment, cyber stalking and cyber bullying.